hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 This query is database-specific, so, you will need to consult docs to get its equivalent in other databases.

 ### Use diagnostic tools, particularly visualizers
-Databases usually have a way to show you how they decided to execute your query, i.e. display the query plan.
+Databases usually have a way to display how they decided to execute your query, i.e. display the query plan.
 Studying it can show you
 what the bottlenecks are.
 When I am optimizing a query, it is usually a back and forth between checking the plan and tweaking the query.
 Sometimes, query plan will show you on what parts of the query you should focus, but on some occasions, you will see